relyd/modbussniffer/readme.md

 Notes
 -----
+- Working on mains equipment is dangerous.
+Don't electrocute yourself.
+Know the rules.
 - Wallbox, Pulsar and PowerBoost are registered names of Wallbox.com.
 This repo is not affiliated with or endorsed by Wallbox.
 - No modbus checksum validation is performed, so do not rely on the values reported for automation
 - The initial handshake between Wallbox and N1-CT has not been investigated, it probably reads meter ID, sets comm parameters etc.